Edmondchong/Edmond_Project_3/README.md

 ### ⚠️ This repository contains a "Demo" version only.

-### ⚠️The "Complete Project" — including full training pipelines (e.g., k-fold cross-validation, evaluation metrics, and full deployment setup) — is kept ""Private" to prevent unauthorized copying.
+### ⚠️The "Complete Project" — with full training pipelines (k-fold cross-validation, evaluation metrics, deployment) is kept ""Private" to prevent unauthorized copying.

-### ⚠️ I will be more than happy to provide **full access upon recruiter request**.
-Thank you for your kind understanding.
+### 🤝 Full access are happily to shared "Upon Recruiter Request" to showcase my Full-Stack AI & LLM skills.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 • This project develops a deep learning model to classify brain MRI scans into tumor vs. non-tumor categories.
 It demonstrates how AI can support early detection in medical imaging by combining: